-The security policy for IT access is gradually being modified from being associated with individual applications to being hosted in a centralised directory (LDAP).
-Once this process has been completed, it will be easier to audit reviewing and controlling the matrix separating the roles of different users.
+The information access security policy is gradually being amended from residing in each individual application to being hosted in a centralised directory (LDAP).
+Once this process has been completed, it will be easier to audit the review and control of the matrix, separating the roles of different users.

-We have established and implemented security policies to prevent information leaks, which currently include making it impossible to use unregistered devices via USB connections, burn CDs/DVDs or install applications which are not authorised or standardised.
+We have established and implemented security mechanisms to prevent information leaks, which currently include making it impossible to use unregistered devices via USB connections, burn CD/DVDs or install applications which are not authorised or standardised.

-The ICF has developed a Cybersecurity Master Plan, based on which all the action that the ICF requires in this respect is being taken to strengthen security and provide tools and measures to mitigate the risk of potential incidents or attacks.
+The ICF is developing policies, procedures and controls to improve the cybersecurity management, based on which all the action that the ICF requires in this respect is being taken to strengthen security and provide tools and measures to mitigate the risk of potential incidents or attacks.

-Audits are regularly carried out on different aspects of IT systems, including technical issues, access and compliance with legislations (Data Protection, etc.).
+Audits are regularly carried out on different aspects of IT systems, including technical issues, access and compliance with legislations (GDPR, etc.).